nim-lang/nim-zmq/README.md

 For more examples demonstrating many functionalities and patterns that ZMQ offers, see the ``tests/`` and ``examples/`` folder.

 The examples are commented to better understand how zmq works.

+### Log EAGAIN errno

+Sometimes EAGAIN error happens in ZMQ context; typically this is a non-ctritical error that can be ignored.
+Nonetheless, if you desire to logg or display such error you can compile with the flag ``-d:zmqEAGAIN`` and EAGAIN error will be logged using ``std/logging`` or ``echo`` to stdout if no logger handler is defined.